What To Do After Scanning a Check Engine Code

 2Check freeze frame data if your scanner supports it

 Freeze frame data is a snapshot of your car's operating conditions at the moment the code was stored: engine speed (RPM), vehicle speed, coolant temperature, engine load, fuel trims, and more.
 This information is extremely useful for diagnosing intermittent problems.
-A lean code (P0171) that set at highway speed points toward a different cause than one that set at idle.
-A misfire that occurred when the engine was cold points toward something different than one that happened fully warmed up.
+A lean code (P0171) that set at highway speed points toward a fuel delivery problem.
+The same code setting at idle with high fuel trims points toward a vacuum leak.
+A misfire (P0300) that stored at 30°C coolant temperature is a cold-start issue — completely different from one that stored at 90°C under load.

 3Note any symptoms you've observed